rwieruch/blog_robinwieruch_content/pages/about/index.md

 <Divider />

-Now you know a bit more about me :) Maybe some of the resources are useful for you as well.
-I hope to see you again on my website!
+Now you know a bit more about me!
+I hope that some of the resources, insights, and stories I've shared here can be useful or inspiring for you as well.
+My goal is to make this website a place where you feel welcome and find content that speaks to you.
+Thank you for visiting, and I hope to see you again soon – feel free to reach out or explore more while you're here!